Doxense/foundationdb-dotnet-client/FoundationDB.Client.Native/README.md

 # Publishing / Packing

-The package supports both Framework-Dependent/Self-Contained mode, and Portable/Platform specific.
+The package supports both Framework-Dependent/Self-Contained mode, and Portable/Platform-specific.

-When publishing to a specific runtime, for example `linux-x64` or `win-x64`, the `libfdb_c.so` or `fdb_cdll_` library will copied to the same folder as your executable.
+When publishing to a specific runtime, for example `linux-x64` or `win-x64`, the `libfdb_c.so` or `fdb_c.dll` files will copied to the same folder as your executable.

-When publishing to for a portable that could run on any platform, all files for all supported platforms will be copied into the `runtimes/{rid}/native` sub-folders.
+When publishing as portable that could run on any platform, all files for all supported platforms will be copied to the relevant `runtimes/{rid}/native` sub-folders.

-If your are building a Docker image, you should target `linux-x64` or `linux-arm64`, in order to only include the library for this specific platform.
+If you are building a Docker image, you should target `linux-x64` or `linux-arm64`, in order to only include the library for this specific platform, and reduce the overall size of your image.

 # Alternatives

-Another solution, is to redistribute the native libraries via a separate mechanism.
+Another solution is to redistribute the native libraries via a separate mechanism.

 For local dev, install the fdb client libraries manually.

-When publishing to Docker, you can use the existing `foundationdb/foundationdb` Docker images, in order to copy the `libfdb_c.so` files into your own image:
+When publishing to Docker, you can use the official `foundationdb/foundationdb` Docker images, in order to copy the `libfdb_c.so` files into your own image:

-Make sure to copy a version that is compatible with the live FoundationDB cluster.

 Example of a `Dockerfile` that will grab v7.3.x binaries and inject them into you application container: